rso-collab/saucedemo_e2e/README.md

 ## ✅ Summary

 This framework is modular, extendable, and CI/CD ready.
-It supports multi-browser testing, parallel execution, and Allure reporting for detailed analysis.
+It supports multi-browser testing, parallel execution, and Allure reporting.

-**Run → Report → Analyze → Iterate 🔁**